mitsuba-renderer/drjit-core/README.md

 jit_var_dec_ref_ext(v2);
 ```

-They still have a nonzero *internal* reference count (i.e. by Enoki itself)
+They still have a nonzero *internal* reference count (i.e. by Dr.Jit itself)
 since the variable ``v3`` depends on them, and this keeps them from being
 garbage-collected.